-No Hole: generally refers to pickets where the picket—when graded—had no open knotholes, although with no gauranty the knots could fall out in the future, leaving a hole.
+No Hole: Generally refers to pickets where the picket—when graded—had no open knotholes, although with no gaurantee the knots could fall out in the future, leaving a hole.

-Green: Wood of any specie that has not been dried during the milling process.
+Green: Wood of any species that has not been dried during the milling process.

-Dried: Wood of any specie that has been allowed to give up the moisture in the cell structure.
+Dried: Wood of any species that has been allowed to give up the moisture in the cell structure.
 The processes include kiln dried, heat treated, air dried and partially air dried.

 Western Red Cedar: The most common and readily available.